oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
-This tutorial shows how to apply global and local DSP controls to set implementation preference for math operations to control usage of DSPs.
-The global control is applied via command-line option and affects math operations in all kernels.
-The local control is applied via library function and affects math operations in a block scope in one single kernel.
+This tutorial shows how to apply global and local controls to set the implementation preference between DSPs and soft-logic for math operations.
+The global control is applied using a command-line flag and affects applicable math operations in all kernels.
+The local control is applied as a library function and affects math operations in a block scope in a single kernel.
 Both global and local controls only affect math operations that support DSP control.

 ### Scope of Datatypes and math operations
 | Datatypes              | math operations